5 Quick Tips to Improve Your Portrait Photographs

-The best portrait trigger an emotional response in the viewer about the subject.
+The best portrait triggers an emotional response in the viewer about the subject.
 Your job, as a photographer, is to create the right kind of emotion.
-You have to decide, in advance, what emotion you want to elicit, and then setup the portrait to achieve that result.
+You have to decide, in advance, what emotion you want to elicit, and then set up the portrait to achieve that result.

 Know Your Subject

 If you're being paid to take a portrait shot, you'll need to talk to your client about what kind of effect they want to achieve.
 A high-profile business person will want to feel respected, while an actress may want to look beautiful or seductive.

 |Putting colleagues in the background, blurred out, implies the subject is a leader.|

 |This photos framing and the woman's makeup all draw your attention |